 To qualify for the GradDipTchLn(Primary) a candidate must pass courses having a total value of at least 165 points.
-The course of study for the Graduate Diploma shall consist of the courses as specified in the

-Schedule to the Regulations for the award.
+The course of study for the Graduate Diploma shall consist of the courses as specified in the Schedule to the Regulations for the award.

 The usual period of enrolment for a full-time candidate is one year.
-The maximum period of enrolment is three years.
+The maximum period of enrolment is two years for a full-time candidate and three years for a part-time candidate.

-Should a candidate fail any course twice, the candidate may re-enrol in that course only with the approval of the Dean of Education.
+Should a candidate fail any course twice (other than a Professional Practice course), the candidate may re-enrol in that course only with the approval of the Dean of Education.
+Professional Practice courses may only be attempted twice.